Jayaprabahar/polynomio/README.md

 # polynomio
 Solving polynomios, in this case I chose pentomino

+It is implemented as a REST API with differnet URL for each algorithm.

+Expected algorithms
+1) Fast Placement Algorithm.
+A simple algorithm that tries to iteratively fill the sparse matrix entries in sequential way
+2) DLX Algorithm
+3) Backtrack Algorithm

 Run the Springboot application (main class "PolynomioApplication.java")

 The solution is running as an API.